vanilla/docs/README.md

 {{% versioning added="2.0" deprecated="2.1" removed="2.3" %}}
 ~~~

 Only add the info you need.
-So for example, if a feature has been added and is not depricated, you'd enter:
+So for example, if a feature has been added and is not deprecated, you'd enter:

 ~~~
 {{% versioning added="2.0" %}}